This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

 Affording Wheelchairs and Mobility Scooters

 Scooters and wheelchairs will range in price depending on the make, model, and additional accessories needed.
-Prices will also depend on the store and/or manufacturer.
+Costs will also depend on the store or manufacturer.
 It is always a wise idea to shop around before making a decision.

 Many companies offer the option of renting mobility aids, while some companies can help you finance it.
 You can also check with charitable organizations, such as the Easter Seals or the United Cerebral Palsy Association (UCP).